The Roundup (2022 film): Plot

-Ma, Il-man and Park Chang-su (the resident officer at the consulate) digs the garden, where they find Choi's body, but the local police warn him to halt the investigation.
-Despite the proceedings, Ma and Il-man arrives at a gambling den, where they interrogate a Korean thug named Raku, and learn that Choi's father Choi Choon-baek, a business mogul have send mercenaries to kill Kang.
+Ma, Il-man and Park Chang-su (the resident officer at the consulate) dig into the garden, where they find Choi's body, but the local police warn him to halt the investigation.
+Despite the proceedings, Ma and Il-man arrive at a gambling den, where they interrogate a Korean thug named Raku, and learn that Choi's father Choi Choon-baek, a business tycoon has sent mercenaries to kill Kang.
 Later, Kang arrives at the house, where he kills all the hired killers, who reveal about Choon-baek.
 Ma arrives and overpowers Kang, but the latter escapes.
 Ma and Il-man are deported back to Korea, where they learn that Kang has smuggled himself and landed in the city to meet Choon-baek.

 After the duo land in Korea, Ma interrogates Jang I-soo, who is alive and now running an export service, where he learns about a recently arrived smuggling boat.
 They check the CCTV footage of Gongping port, only to confirm that Kang has arrived.
 Choon-baek announces a hefty amount for his men to bring Kang alive.
 After learning that Kang's case have been handed over to the Foreign Affairs, Ma and Il-man convince their superiors and receive a week deadline to catch him.
 Kang discreetly arrives at Choi's funeral, where he kidnaps Choon-baek, after killing his bodyguard.
 Kang then contacts Choon-baek's wife Kim In-sook and demands money, in exchange for Choon-baek.

 In-sook takes help from Ma and his team and cooperates with them, so that they can arrest Kang.
 Ma takes the help of Jang I-soo, who along with In-sook heads to the location where the deal is taking place in disguise as her driver.
 Meanwhile, Ma's teammate Dong-gyun finds Kang's hideout where he rescues Choon-baek and requests backup, but is stabbed by Kang, who escapes after seeing the backup cops.
 After driving at the parking lot of a shopping complex, Jang I-soo escapes with the money, leaving In-sook behind while Ma and his teammates subdue Kang's two associates.

 With the plans of extortion gone awry, Kang decides to escape from Korea with the money that Jang I-soo took.
 He tracks Jang I-soo's acquaintance "Captain Eye" and learns that Jang I-soo is planning to escape to China.
 Kang confronts Jang I-soo, who escapes leaving the money behind.
 Afterwards, Kang boards a bus to leave Korea.
 From a tip-off by Jang I-soo, Ma stops the bus where he defeats Kang and has him arrested.
 In the aftermath, Ma and his team celebrate for solving the case.